holadepo/docs/astro/secrets-backend.md

 :::warning

 If you want to deploy your project to a hosted Git repository before deploying to Astro, be sure to save `<your-aws-key>` and `<your-aws-secret-key>` in a secure manner.
-When you deploy to Astro, you should set these values as secrets via the Cloud UI.
+When you deploy to Astro, you should set these values as secrets with the Cloud UI.

 :::